"Send out your light and your truth; let them guide me. Let them lead me to your holy mountain, to the place where you live."

 * additional required materials/books to be purchased for these classes

-Bible - Free: Students are led through a book of the Bible, helping the students learn to study scripture.
-A mom or dad with a heart for expository teaching leads this class (boys and girls are separate at this age).
+Bible - Free: Students are led through a book of the Bible, helping them learn to study scripture.
+A mom or dad with a heart for expository teaching leads this class while students have the opportunity to rotate through assisting in leading.

-American History 1 or 2 (rotates every other year) - $60: In this class, students will utilize Notgrass American History by Charlene Notgrass (this curriculum can count toward high school credit) as they dive into history, geography, and literature from the history of the U.S. beginning with life in America before Europeans came and continuing through the first years after the Civil War .
+American History 1 or 2 (rotates every other year) (2-Years = 1 HS Credit) - $60: In this class, students will utilize Notgrass American History by Charlene Notgrass (this curriculum can count toward high school credit) as they dive into history, geography, and literature from the history of the U.S. beginning with life in America before Europeans came and continuing through the first years after the Civil War.
 Daily lessons will guide students chronologically through American history, highlighting key events, people, and places.
 This includes textbook material as well as numerous original documents, speeches, poems, stories, and hymns from American history.

-Exposition - $90: Students will use the Lost Tools of Writing curriculum to begin learning persuasive writing.
+Exposition - $75: Students will use the Lost Tools of Writing curriculum to begin learning persuasive writing.
 This style of writing will be taught in 7th through 9th grade.
 Students will learn how to identify and express their message clearly and vividly.
 This important skill will help students to succeed in college if that is their path, and it will also help them develop cognitive habits related to decision making, and communication with friends and foes alike.
 This is a skill that will transfer to debate, public speaking, law, medicine, or ministry.
 The foundation for the essays they will write are novels that are rich in language, history and critical thinking.
-7th grade novels -TBD
+Novels TBD.

 HIGHSCHOOL LEVEL COURSES: While we understand that not all students will be college bound, our classes are geared toward preparing students to enter college with the skills necessary for success.
 Younger students (7-8th grades) are welcome to move up and take these classes.